Cheryl Fergison: Career

 On 17 September 2011, Fergison was axed from EastEnders and it was announced that she would leave at the end of her current contract, departing the show on 21 March 2012.
-Heather was killed off after being hit with a photoframe by Ben Mitchell (Joshua Pascoe).
+Heather was killed-off after being murdered by Ben Mitchell (Joshua Pascoe).

 In March 2012, Fergison appeared on The Saturday Night Show.
 In April and June 2012, Fergison made two guest panellist appearances on ITV's Loose Women.
 On 15 August 2012, Fergison entered the Celebrity Big Brother 10 house.
 On 24 August 2012, she became the second housemate to be evicted.

 Fergison was one of the celebrity contestants on Your Face Sounds Familiar.
 During the series, she sang as Dusty Springfield, Anastacia, Meatloaf, Lulu, Madonna, Cher and Adele.
 She played the role of Jo in the 2014 series of Big School on BBC One.

-On 24 December 2016, Fergison reprised her role on EastEnders as Heather Trott, in the form of a recorded voice-over.
-In the recording, Heather gushed about how Christmas wasn't Christmas "without a bit of George Michael".
+On 24 December 2016, Fergison reprised her role on EastEnders as Heather, in the form of a recorded voiceover.
+The recording was a taped message left by Heather for Dot Branning (June Brown), who discovered it on her last day working in the launderette.

 From October to November 2018, she played the part of Mrs Bird in the musical production of Maggie May at the Royal Court Theatre in Liverpool.

 In 2022, she played a fictionalised version of herself in Catherine Tate's six-part mockumentary sitcom Hard Cell, released on Netflix.

+Fergison is also a keen singer and has posted numerous singing videos to her YouTube account.
+In 2022, she sang at various pubs and venues and was also seen busking outside a local takeaway.
+She regularly performs at events, including Mullingar Pride in July 2022.

 Personal life

 Fergison divorced her husband, Jamshed Saddiqi, in 2008.
 She and Saddiqi have one child, a son named Alex.
 In May 2011, Fergison married Yassine Al-Jermoni.

+In 2015, Fergison was diagnosed with stage II womb cancer.
+After attending a regular smear test, which came back clear, Fergison began experiencing back pain and spotting blood, which she recognised as abnormal.
+She did not make her diagnosis public until April 2024.

+In 2024, Fergison revealed that after leaving EastEnders, she struggled with money problems and ended up using food banks.